 I know I loved it when the circle widened with a visit from friends.
 That affirmed and bound our friendship further.
 I remember when describing someone we often said they were a ‘family friend,’ which implied they were informally related and most important.
 Even the children understood and showed appropriate respect to those pillars of caring and trust.
 It was comforting and reassuring to have these relationships.

 We relished hearing stories and jokes while we settled back, perhaps with a drink of lemonade, or a bottle of pop.
 I couldn’t wait until some juicy tale was dug up by someone.
-Granny called it ‘dirt from the past,’ but it wasn’t really meant as gossip or betraying immorality, but almost always funny instead.
-This was not a time for just negative tales, but where often memories that proved that we were all human and prone to make silly, if not hilarious mistakes.
+Granny called it ‘dirt from the past,’ but it wasn’t really meant as gossip, but almost always was funny instead.
+This was not a time for negation tales, but where memories proved that we are all human and prone to make silly, if not hilarious mistakes.

 It was a way for family history to be passed down.
 On those special evenings uncontrolled laughter rang out when animated storytellers recanted yet another wild tale of their childhood.
 Some told of troubles when the parent’s good advice was ignored.
 Even as a young child, I know I hung onto every word.
 I didn’t want the evening to end.
 We lived by a motto ‘Work hard during the day, but always take time to enjoy the evenings.’
 It was as if God himself had set aside those events for our well-being.
 They were good for our social, physical, and mental health.

 Some of my friends lived outside of town.
 During those days, deep in the hills and hollows of the Big Sandy Valley, electricity was still only sparsely available.
 For some, even when it had been installed, it was seen as too expensive to use unnecessarily.
-Others were fearful of electrocution.
-Electric lights were left turned off until they were absolutely needed or company came.
+Electric lights were left turned off to save until they were absolutely needed or company came.
 Even then it was only in rooms that were being used by somebody.
 You see, things happened slower in the backwoods.

-I know that in our area the great depression wasn’t quite over.
+I know that in our area the great depression had its lingering effects.
 Pennies were still important and having a dime meant you were rich.
 Therefore, before and during dusk we tended to migrate outside where the twilight made it possible to see.
 Back then, the power grid tended to be temperamental, too, so we kept our kerosene lamps at the ready in reserve.

 Sometimes at these informal meetings we spoke about the challenges we were facing.
 Whether it was a bully at school, an upcoming need to conserve spending, or questions relating to schoolwork, it was a good time to share.
 It was here that I first learned to seek advice about my problems and to set goals.

-Some families I knew didn’t have a large porch, but they instead sat in chairs and on benches placed under a shade tree.
-Others used a stoop.
-To me the thing that made these evening events was much more than the mere location, but the ‘gathering’ itself.
-The scene of people sitting ‘out front’ was like an open invitation to others to join in a time of bonding.
-That makes for a strong community and ultimately a strong nation.
+Some families I knew didn’t have a large porch, but they instead sat under a shade tree.
+Others used a stoop, but to me the thing that made these evening events was much more than the location, but the ‘gathering’ itself.
+People sitting ‘out front’ was an open invitation to others to join and to join in a bonding.
+That makes for a strong community and a strong nation.

 Today, we are all too busy to have these porch visits.
-After the war appliances were sold to us to save us time, but I think they tied us up, instead.
+Appliances were sold to us to save us time, but they tied us up, instead.
 Now we are glued to televisions, video games, cell phones, computers, and in some cases our jobs.
 The stores that used to close at five are now open late if they close at all.
 Today, people live in houses or apartments for years and don’t even know their neighbors.
 The closeness of family and the richness of life was measured by our friends and our experiences, but those are disappearing.
-The front porch was our life’s antenna but we have lost our reception of what counts.
-I’m talking about family.
-It’s a sad thing when kids grow up, leave town and don’t look back.
+The front porch was our life’s antenna but we have lost our reception.